-For best result and energy conservation, choose cooking utensils that have these caracteristics:
+For best results and energy conservation, choose cooking utensils that have these characteristics:

-Pans should have flat bottoms that make good contact with the entire surface element.
+Pans should have flat bottoms.
 Check for flatness by rotating a ruler across the bottom.
 There should be no gaps between the pan and ruler.

 Note: Always use a utensil for its intended purpose.
 Follow manufacturer's instructions.
 Some utensils were not made to be used in the oven or on the cooktop.